pivotal-mea-pa/qnb-workshop/cloudnative-spring-workshop/03-enhancing_boot_application_with_metrics.en.md

     version: @project.version@
 ```
 Note we're defining token delimited value-placeholders for each property.
 In order to have these properties replaced, we'll need to add some further instructions to the _build.gradle_ file.

-+
--> if STS https://jira.spring.io/browse/STS-4201[reports a problem] with the application.yml due to @ character, the problem can safely be ignored.
+-> if STS/Eclipse [reports a problem](https://jira.spring.io/browse/STS-4201) with the application.yml due to @ character, the problem can safely be ignored.

 * Again we'll use httpie to verify that the Build information is now included